 Octagon-shaped windows are some of the most interesting and attention-grabbing windows we see in San Diego homes.
 With their special shape, you would be remiss to obscure them with a run-of-the-mill window treatment like curtains or blinds.
 Alternatively, pick a window treatment that you can custom-built to the window’s unique geometry so you’ll always reap the benefits of your octagonal window.

-Rake or angled windows are popping up a lot more in contemporary home design.
+Angled or rake windows are popping up a lot more in contemporary home design.
 An issue with rake window treatments, like with octagon windows, is finding one that fits your unique window shape.
-Keep in mind as well that several angled windows are in places that are harder to reach, such as where the ceiling meets the wall at a corner, so a window treatment that doesn’t need to open and close often is usually best for angled windows.
+Remember also that several angled windows are in places that are harder to reach, such as where the ceiling meets the wall at a corner, so a window treatment that you won’t have to open and close often is usually best for angled windows.

 What we recommend for angled and rake windows: Plantation shutters.
-Not only are they completely customizable to fit the precise angles and shape of your rake windows, but the shutter louvers can often be set at a single, ideal angle without ever needing to be readjusted - awesome for windows that are hard to reach.
+Not only are they completely customizable to fit the precise angles and shape of your rake windows, but the shutter louvers can often be set at a single, ideal angle without ever needing to be readjusted - awesome for windows in awkward places.

 What we recommend for sliding glass doors: Panel tracks or plantation shutters.
 Both of these window treatments make it easy to operate a sliding door.
 Panel tracks also give you an array of styles and textures to pick from, freeing up your options and giving you a lot more room to express yourself.
 Plantation shutters are available in different configurations to fit any sliding glass door, and are more energy efficient than any other window treatment.